astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/halocat_analysis/crossmatching_halo_catalogs.rst

 two different versions of a halo catalog, one with halo properties that you wish to transfer to the other.
-In general, the two versions may only partially overlap, different cuts have have been applied to the catalogs.
+In general, the two versions may only partially overlap, as different cuts may have have been applied to the catalogs.
 We'll demonstrate this scenario using the `~halotools.sim_manager.FakeSim` halo catalog that is randomly generated on-the-fly, but the same calculation applies equally well to real halo catalogs,